 In few cases preparation of financial statements by the registered overseas companies are required.
 Each of the foreign companies have to provide certified copies of these documents to the Registrar of Companies yearly based.

 The foreign companies might also be asked for submission of Certified statement copies of the parent company.
-Well, documents related to the appointment of the company directors and secretaries or other official heads and prescription of
+Well, documents related to the appointment of the company directors and secretaries or other official heads and prescription of number of employees in the company are not required as it is not a seperate legal entity.

-The overseas companies have one point of concern that the official secretaries and the appointed attorney or other specific official heads are
+The overseas companies have one point of concern that the official secretaries and the appointed attorney or other specific official heads are resident of Sri Lanka.